Cognitive psychology: Language

-Significant work has focused on understanding the timing of language acquisition and how it can be used to determine if a child has, or is at risk of, developing a learning disability.
-A study from 2012 showed that, while this can be an effective strategy, it is important that those making evaluations include all relevant information when making their assessments.
-Factors such as individual variability, socioeconomic status, short-term and long-term memory capacity, and others must be included in order to make valid assessments.
+Significant work has focused on understanding the timing of language acquisition and how this timing can be used to determine whether a child has a learning disability or is at risk of developing one.
+A 2012 study showed that while this can be an effective strategy, it is important for evaluators to include all relevant information in their assessments.
+Factors such as individual variability, socioeconomic status, short-term memory, long-term memory capacity, and others must be accounted for to ensure valid assessments.

 Metacognition

 Metacognition, in a broad sense, is the thoughts that a person has about their own thoughts.
 More specifically, metacognition includes things like: